As you might already know, idioms are phrases that have their own special meanings.

 Hey, hey, have a heart, hey, have a heart

 If you don’t love me, why don’t you let me go?

 Have a heart, please, oh don’t you have a heart?

 Little by little you fade while I fall apart, oh, oh

-This is another expression often used by children, but that adults might use when they’re being silly.
+This is another expression often used by children, but adults might use it when they’re being silly.
 It’s a way of trying to be extra convincing when you’re asking for something.

 It’s like saying, “See how nice and polite I can be?
 Now give me what I want!”

 – Can I have the rest of your muffin?

 If you throw someone a bone, you do them a favor or help them out in some way.
 Often, the thing that’s given or being asked for is something small.